saltastroops/salt-api/docs/development.md

 ## Settings

 All settings for the Web Manager must be provided as environment variables or in a file.
-By default, that file is the file `.env` in the server's root folder (i.e. in the `python` folder).
-However, you can choose another file by setting the environment variable `DOTENV_FILE`. _Remember that a file defining environment variables must **never** be put under version control._
+By default, that file is the file `.env` in the server's root folder. _Remember that a file defining environment variables must **never** be put under version control._

 !!! warning
     Note that the value of the variable `SDB_DSN` must be in a format understood by SQLAlchemy.
 In particular, the protocol must indicate the database driver.
 So instead of just `mysql` it must be `mysql+pymysql` (for PyMYSQL) or `mysql+pymysql`.
 Otherwise, you might get a puzzling error like `ModuleNotFoundError: No module named 'MySQLdb'`.